347Online/umpteen/README.md

-# The Ump Programming Language
+# The Umpteen Programming Language

-This repository provides the bootstrapping implementation of a compiler for the Ump Programming Language written in Rust
+This repository provides the bootstrapping implementation of a compiler for the Umpteen Programming Language written in Rust